-‘He’s a very lucky dog’: Northern Sask. dog saved after being hours from dying - Saskatoon | Globalnews.ca
+‘He’s a very lucky dog’: northern Sask. dog saved after being hours from dying - Saskatoon | Globalnews.ca

 The story of one-year-old Chewy could have had a much different ending.

-Named after the Star Wars character Chewbacca, the young pup was found on the streets of La Ronge by Chantel Ursu on Nov.
+Named after the Star Wars character Chewbacca, the young pup was found on the streets of La Ronge, Sask., by Chantel Ursu on Nov.
 25.

 READ MORE: Edmonton’s ‘St. Nick’ helps return dog to North Pole, Alaska